Ayushmaan-PCG/Ayushmaan-PCG/README.md

 <br />

 <h1>Who is Ayushmaan Bellum?</h1>
 <p>I am an 9th grader who is very passionate in coding and robotics.
 I am the captain of my robotics team called "Cognitaur".
-I am also a gamer who has a YouTube channel which has content on a game called "Minecraft".
-I have over 3,000 subscribers and .
+I am also a gamer who runs a monetized gaming YouTube channel that has over 3,500 subscribers.
 I also earned many certificates on coding.</p>

 <br />
 <br />